Hofls/useful-info/cookbooks/psychology/etc.md

     * If you irrationally afraid of something - slowly build tolerance by exposing yourself to trigger
     * Use behavioral experiments to check if your expectations match reality
 * `Mindfulness` - brings attention to experiences occurring in the present moment without judging/thinking
-* `Reinforcement` - consequence applied to the action, that will guide future behavior
+* `Reinforcement/Punishment` - consequence applied to the action, that will guide future behavior
 * `Hedonic treadmill` - tendency of humans to return to base level of happiness despite major positive or negative life changes
 * `Thinking outside of the box` - looking for not obvious solutions, questioning assumptions/limitations
 * `Soft skills` - Communication, Flexibility, Integrity(ethics), Interpersonal skills, Positive attitude, Professionalism, Responsibility, Teamwork, Work ethic